ivaylo9512/extension-market-remastered/README.md

 ### Without the EXE file

-IMPORTANT: If you want to test the github api you must generate your own github token from https://github.com/settings/tokens and set it from the admin section or directly in your database in the settings table.

 You need jre 1.8.0 editor and a database server:

 Execute the sql:
 `$ mysql -u root -p < database.sql`
 the sql is set to user: root password: 1234.
-You can change that from the Application.properties
+You can change that from the application.properties

 Run the app:
 `$ ./gradlew bootRun`

-Again runs on :8080 port you can change that from Application.properties
+Again runs on :8090 port you can change that from application.properties

 ## Guest